 Day 5.
 April 2, 2026 (Thursday).
 MODERN VILLAGE OF KOROWAI — KOROWAI TRADITIONAL VILAGE

-After breakfast and getting all information about Korowai villages in the jungle*, together with porters we set off on foot into the jungle to Korowai traditional village deep in the rainforest.
-Walk about 3 to 5 hours before reaching the traditional Korowai village Aleaton with tree houses built high up on the trees (or another village).
+After breakfast and getting all information about Korowai villages in the jungle*, together with porters we set off on foot into the jungle to Korowai traditional village deep in the rainforest. .
+The walk will take 3–5 hours, and eventually we will reach the first “village” — a traditional Korowai settlement with treehouse dwellings.

 First getting into acquaintance with Korowai traditional village and its inhabitants.